 4-CT selected these areas intentionally: two of the three counties--Windham and New London--have the highest child food insecurity rates in the state.
 Further, the cities and towns in question have poverty rates that are higher than state average, and education levels and per-capita income levels that are lower than state average.

-100% of your contribution will go to non-profit service providers.
+100% of your contribution will go towards our 4-CT Card Program.

 If you’d like to contact us you can reach us at firstname.lastname@example.org